-BACHELOR OF ARTS DEGREE
+BACHELOR OF ARTS DEGREE with a major in MUSIC,

-MUSIC, Concentration in Jazz Studies
+Concentration in Jazz Studies

-Professor Phillip Silver, Advisor Dan Barrett, coordinator
+Professor Dan Barrett, adviser and coordinator

 This program is designed to provide in-depth study in the field of jazz.
-The course requirements in music are different from the B.A. in Music (with some overlap) - see below.
+The course requirements differ from the B.A. in Music (with some overlap); see below.
+In addition, all students enrolled in the B.A. degree program in Music with a concentration in Jazz Studies must complete a minor.